 When one is able to appreciate and be grateful for every little thing, life becomes a series of miracles.
 Look for the silver lining on the cloud.
 View the glass as half-full.
 And remember, the grass isn’t actually greener on the other side.
 It’s actually just as beautiful where you are, if you just search for it.

 When you find ways to make art, to create meaning in all that you do, you too will be just as radiantly happy as John is.
 That’s because true happiness and fulfilment will never be found in the circumstances that surround you, but lies deep within.
 And it is accessed via appreciation, gratitude and contribution.

 Thank you for the humble reminder John.
 It’s something I won’t soon forget.

 Now, I challenge you, to view each phone call, each email, each word you type, each piece of data that you enter, each difficult customer that you face, as your means to make a contribution to somebody else’s world.
 Do this for one week, and you will see that joy will be overwhelmingly present.
 And you will never want to go back.

-PS and if John doesn’t get the job, I’m going to send this blog post to the HR person who interviewed him.
+PS.
+If John doesn’t get the job, I’m going to send this blog post to the HR person who interviewed him.
 I would not want to let somebody as passionate as he, leave my organisation that’s for sure.

 Irene is the founder of Arielle Consulting, a consultancy that helps people effectively manage their careers.